Adler-real/Better_ContentWarning/README.md

 <!-- </br>🎉️ Special thanks to everyone who downloaded this modpack! 🧡️🧡️ -->

-</br>🎉️ We are now the most downloaded modpack on Thunderstore! 🎉️ thanks you all 🧡️ for downloading it! 🧡️
+</br>🎉️ We are now the most downloaded modpack on Thunderstore! 🎉️ thank you all for downloading it! 🧡️🧡️

-### v1.5.2 is Out on Thunderstore!
+### v1.5.3 is Out!

 ### Features: